mistic100/jQuery-QueryBuilder/README.md

 grunt --lang=fr
 ```

-Run `grunt test` to run jsHint and the Mocha test suite.
+Run `grunt test` to run JSHint and the QUnit test suite.

 Run `grunt list_modules` to get the list of available plugins and languages.

-### Contributing
-Changes have to be done only in `src` directory.
-The `dist` directory is updated only once in a while before a release.
+Run `grunt watch` to automatically build the library when modifying source files.

 ### Inspiration
  * [Knockout Query Builder](http://kindohm.com/posts/2013/09/25/knockout-query-builder/)